 How Calamari is Served

 This batter-coated fried squid is usually paired with salt and lemon on the side.
 Deep-fried or baked calamari is typically served crisp and golden brown with a warm tomato sauce.
 You can also find it garnished with parsley or sprinkled with parmesan cheese.

 Dips like peppercorn mayonnaise, tzatziki, or tartar sauce are most often served with a calamari appetizer.
 The dish is also popular in countries like South Africa and Australia and can be found in fish-and-chip shops.

 Squid lends itself to just about every cooking method imaginable and is often eaten raw in sushi dishes.
 A versatile food, squid is available fresh, canned, frozen, dried, and pickled.

 How Cultures Prepare Squid

-Squid is found in additional Asian countries like China, Thailand, Japan and Taiwan.
+Squid also is found in Asian countries like China, Thailand, Japan, and Taiwan.
 Usually, the squid is grilled whole and sold in food stalls and stands.
-You can find more heavily spiced squid in stir-fries, rice, and noodle dishes in Chinese and Southeast Asian cuisine.
+You can find more heavily spiced squid in stir-fries, rice and noodle dishes in Chinese and Southeast Asian cuisine.